shakfu/buildpy/README.md

 | bash                       | x       | x        | x        | x        | x        |          |

 The python implementation of `buildpy` uses the capabilities of its stdlib to download python and its dependencies, extract the results and uses external executables when calling `./configure` and `make`.

+In most cases, if `tar` and `wget` are not available, then `git` suffices to download source code.

+Note that it was not a goal to make the non-python versions to be similarly 'self-contained' as the python version, which relies on the python stdlib, and reduce the need for external executables.
+This may change in the future if it is not too much work.